 Pursuant to a plea agreement, the defendant pled guilty to two counts of burglary, and the State dismissed the remaining counts.
 The prosecutor described the agreement as follows:

-"[T]he defendant enters pleas of guilty to Counts I and III, State would dismiss the remainder of these counts.
+“[T]he defendant enters pleas of guilty to Counts I and III, State would dismiss the remainder of these counts.
 Both parties would request at the time of sentencing that the defendant be sentenced to a two to six year term on each of the counts, that the two counts by agreement of both parties to run consecutive for a controlling four to twelve year term.
-Further there will be full restitution on all counts involved in the original Complaint.
-The State will not pursue the habitual criminal act against the defendant."
+Further there will he full restitution on all counts involved, in the original Complaint.
+The State will not pursue the habitual criminal act against the defendant.”
 (Emphasis added.)

 The defendant argues on appeal that K.S.A.
 1992 Supp.
 21-4603 and 21-4610 allow for orders of restitution only for a crime of which a defendant has been convicted.
 The Court of Appeals concluded that “K.S.A.
 1992 Supp.
 21-4603(2) allows restitution as a condition of parole only if defendant has been found guilty of a crime.”
 We agree that a court may not order restitution unless a defendant has been convicted of a crime.
 It does not follow, however, that a sentencing court is powerless to award restitution on charges in the original complaint that the State agrees to dismiss pursuant to a negotiated agreement.
 Nor does it follow that the sentence is illegal when the court orders restitution under such circumstances.

 The Supreme Court held that VWPA restitution awards are authorized only for the loss caused by the specific conduct that is the basis of the offense of conviction.
-The court stated that VWPA's plain language clearly links restitution to the offense of conviction.
-The Supreme Court noted that the ordinary meaning of "restitution" (restoring someone to a position he or she occupied before a particular event) together with § 3579's repeated *697 focus on the offense of conviction suggests strongly that the restitution allowed by the VWPA is intended to compensate victims only for losses caused by the conduct underlying the offense of conviction.
+The court stated that VWPA’s plain language clearly links restitution to the offense of conviction.
+The Supreme Court noted that the ordinary meaning of “restitution” (restoring someone to a position he or she occupied before a particular event) together with § 3579’s repeated

-In reaching its decision, the Court noted that the VWPA authorized the sentencing court to order, "in addition to or in lieu of any other penalty authorized by law, that the defendant make restitution to any victim of such offense."
-18 U.S.C. § 3579(a)(1); 495 U.S. at 412.
-The Court also noted:
+In reaching its decision, the Court noted that the VWPA authorized the sentencing court to order, “in addition to or in lieu of any other penalty authorized by law, that the defendant make restitution to any victim of such offense.”
+18 U.S.C.

-"Other subsections of § 3579 likewise link restitution to the offense of conviction.
-See § 3579(b)(1) (listing damages recoverable `in the case of an offense resulting in damage to or loss or destruction of property of a victim of the offense'); § 3579(b)(2) (listing damages recoverable `in the case of an offense resulting in bodily injury to a victim'); § 3579 (b)(3) (listing damages recoverable `in the case of an offense resulting in bodily injury [that] also results in the death of a victim').
-As the Government concedes, ... a straightforward reading of the provisions indicates that the referent of `such offense' and `an offense' is the offense of conviction."
-495 U.S. at 416.
+“Other subsections of § 3579 likewise link restitution to the offense of conviction.
+See § 3579(b)(1) (listing damages recoverable ‘in the case of an offense resulting in damage to or loss or destruction of property of a victim of the offense’); § 3579(b)(2) (listing damages recoverable ‘in the case of an offense resulting in bodily injury to a victim’); § 3579 (b)(3) (listing damages recoverable ‘in the case of an offense resulting in bodily injury [that] also results in the death of a victim’).
+As the Government concedes, ... a straightforward reading of the provisions indicates that the referent of ‘such offense’ and ‘an offense’ is the offense of conviction.”495 U.S. at 416 .

 The case we now consider stands in stark contrast to Hughey.
 Unlike Hughey, Ball was charged with the offenses for which he ultimately agreed to make restitution.
 Unlike Hughey, Ball specifically agreed to make restitution for losses caused by those crimes in exchange for their dismissal and the State’s agreement not to invoke the Habitual Criminal Act.